ArrowM/Queue-Bot/README.md

 ![Token Location](docs/token_location.PNG)

 5. [Install NodeJS](https://discordjs.guide/preparations/#installing-node-js)
 6. Install Dependencies.
-Open terminal in project directory. `sudo npm install`
+Open terminal in project directory. `npm install`
 7. Start the Bot. `node bot.js`.
 If you get an error at boot, there is something wrong in your config.json.